-In December 2020, the evaluation was conducted through director interviews and online questionnaires.
-The results were presented to the Board in February 2021.
-The results indicated that the Board, Committees and individual directors were effectively fulfilling their mandates.
+In December 2022, the evaluation was conducted through online questionnaires.
+The results were presented to the Board in February 2023.
+The results indicated that the Board, Committees and individual directors were fulfilling their mandates properly and that directors are satisfied with the operations of the Board.

-The next set of evaluations is scheduled for December 2022, at which time the Committee will review its current process and consider whether a review by an external party is required.
+The next set of evaluations is scheduled for December 2024, at which time the Committee will review its current process and consider whether a review by an external party is required.